Clinical Pharmacology for Delstrigo

 Pharmacokinetics

-Single-dose administration of one DELSTRIGO tablet to healthy subjects provided comparable exposures of doravirine, lamivudine, and tenofovir to administration of doravirine tablets (100 mg) plus lamivudine tablets (300 mg) plus TDF tablets (300 mg).
-Doravirine pharmacokinetics are similar in healthy subjects and HIV-1-infected subjects.
+Single-dose administration of one DELSTRIGO tablet to healthy participants provided comparable exposures of doravirine, lamivudine, and tenofovir to administration of doravirine tablets (100 mg) plus lamivudine tablets (300 mg) plus TDF tablets (300 mg).
+Doravirine pharmacokinetics are similar in healthy participants and participants living with HIV.
 Pharmacokinetic properties of the components of DELSTRIGO are provided in Table 7.

 Table 7: Pharmacokinetic Properties of the Components of DELSTRIGO